ENThailand

 • Arts of the Kingdom Museum

-• Traditional Khon performance at Sala Chalermkrung Royal Theatre
+• Traditional Khon Performance at Sala Chalermkrung Royal Theatre

 • Adults: 500 THB

-• Children under 120 cm: Free entry
+• Children (under 120 cm): Free entry

-Ticket prices may change without prior notice.
+Note: Ticket prices and inclusions are subject to change without prior notice.

-• Iconic Attractions Inside The Grand Palace
+Iconic Attractions Inside The Grand Palace

-• Temple Of The Emerald Buddha (Wat Phra Kaew)
+Temple of the Emerald Buddha (Wat Phra Kaew)

 Phra Mondop